 Electric motors generate 100% of their available torque instantly, enabling them to accelerate even faster than gasoline-powered vehicles.
-Although most electric vehicles (EVs) are able to deliver equivalent power, they do typically have added weight from their fuel cells, which can cut into their total hauling capacity.
-For some models such as the Rivian RIT, this issue has been overcome; it has a hauling capacity of up to 11,000 lbs.
+Although most EVs are able to deliver equivalent power, they do typically have added weight from their fuel cells, which can cut into their total hauling capacity.
+For some models such as the Rivian R1T, this issue has been fixed; it has a hauling capacity of up to 11,000 lbs.
 For comparison, the diesel-fueled 2021 Ford F-150 can haul 5,000-11,300 lbs.
-Therefore, care should be taken in selecting which EV model to consider when purchasing specialized utility vehicles to ensure the vehicle will be able to meet the desired use.
+This shows that attention to detail is important when purchasing specialized utility vehicles to ensure the vehicle will be able to meet the desired use.

-Though EVs aren't currently able to cover every corner of the market, the number and variety of EVs has been expanding and equivalent electric options are expected to emerge steadily.
+Though EVs aren't currently able to cover every corner of the market, the variety of EVs has been expanding and equivalent electric options are expected to emerge steadily.

-What if electric models are prohibitively expensive?
+What if electric models are more expensive?

 The cost of most electric vehicles (EVs) is higher than internal combustion vehicles because of the cost to manufacture their batteries.
-Market trends show that battery prices are decreasing, indicating a lowering cost of EVs as well.
-Given the Federal government's goal to achieve a 50-52% reduction in emissions by 2030, the market also expects to see further incentives to reduce the cost of EVs.
-There are also multiple opportunities for grants, rebates, and tax credits associated with purchasing electric or hybrid vehicles, as shown in the Funding Resources section of this guide.
+Market trends show that battery prices are decreasing, which will lead to a lower cost of EVs.
+Given the federal government's goal to achieve a 50-52% reduction in emissions by 2030, the market also expects to see more incentives to reduce the cost of EVs.
+Additionally, there are opportunities for grants, rebates, and tax credits associated with purchasing electric or hybrid vehicles, as shown in the Funding Resources section of this guide.